- GovCon Source

 Growing Your GovCon Capabilities

-To be DCAA compliant, your accounting system must help you comply with a range of government regulations, including:
+To have a DCAA compliant accounting system, it must help you comply with a range of government regulations, including:

 - FAR and CAS,